-Limestone is easy to care for making it a great choice for kitchen worktops, bathroom tiles and flooring indoors and out.
+Limestone stain removal may sound daunting, but limestone is actually very easy to care for making it a great choice for kitchen worktops, bathroom tiles and flooring indoors and out.
 Ideally, limestone should be professionally sealed.
 As well as making it easier to clean and care for, this ensures that no bacteria or dirt can get trapped in the surface and reduced the chance of scratches and stains.

-It’s as simple as starting with soap and water.
+Learning how to clean limestone is as simple as starting with soap and water.
 Limestone is waterproof, heat resistant and impervious to most scratches and stains once it has been sealed.
-As a result, most day-to-day care can be accomplished with a damp cloth.
+As a result, most day-to-day limestone stain removal and limestone cleaning can be accomplished with a damp cloth.
 Wipe up spills immediately, and wipe down your worktop regularly or mop your floor to pick up dirt and bring up the gloss.

 Don’t Chop Food Directly on Your Limestone Worktop

-Calcium carbonate is often used in indigestion tablets, so it’s certainly not harmful and sealed limestone worktops are food safe, so by all means roll out your pastry on your worktop.
+Limestone cleaning can be minimised by following a few simple maintenance tips.
+Calcium carbonate is often used in indigestion tablets, so it’s certainly not harmful and sealed limestone worktops are food safe, so by all means roll out your pastry on your limestone kitchen worktop.
 However, using a sharp knife on stone isn’t good for either knife or worktop – the knife will blunt more quickly and the stone work top may develop a dull patch as tiny scratches accumulate over time.

 Never Use Lemon Juice on Limestone